magento/devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 * Branch and develop off of `staging`
 * Develop all work on your local workspace in these branches
-* Push code to Git to build and deploy on an Integration environment for testing
+* Push code to Git to build and deploy on an Development (Integration) environment for testing
 * As work is completed, merge to `staging`

 Additional sections in this guide provide instructions and walk-throughs for setting up your [local workspace]({{page.baseurl}}cloud/before/before-workspace.html), working with Git branches, and [deploying code]({{page.baseurl}}cloud/live/stage-prod-live.html).